-Because the rabbit looks larger, part of your mind wants to answer “rabbit.”
+Because the wolf looks larger, part of your mind wants to answer “wolf.”
 To get the right answer, you must inhibit that impulse, which takes extra effort and time.

 Moreover, there is less activity in key areas of the prefrontal cortex, brain regions associated with inhibitory control (Houdé and Borst 2015; Borst et al 2013).
 These areas are “under construction” in young children, and continue to develop throughout later childhood and adolescence (Casey et al 2005).

 Kids don’t show big improvements in Stroop-like tasks until they are around 8 years old (Ikeda et al 2014).

 So kids really do know that elephants are bigger than wolves, and they are capable of understanding that 5 coins don’t become 6 coins merely because we move them around.

 But they have more trouble inhibiting the wrong answer.
 Their internal censor–the executive function that stops us from blurting out silly things–isn’t as powerful.